Chat on WhatsApp

 The AI can provide training level contextual guidance and automatically escalate issues when needed.
 What’s more, the AI powered translation in the glasses makes sure communication is accurate, even if the patient and remote provider speak different languages.

-Case Study DevsTree developed cross platform smart glasses in telemedicine with real-time consultation, voice control and AR overlays using Android/iOS and wearable integration.
-They used computer vision and cloud infrastructure and saw 40% faster patient assessment, 60% more training efficiency and 35% less caregiver errors in remote patients.
+Case Study DevsTree developed cross-platform smart glasses in telemedicine with real-time consultation, voice control, and AR overlays using Android/iOS and wearable integration.
+They used computer vision and cloud infrastructure and saw 40% faster patient assessment, 60% more training efficiency, and 35% fewer caregiver errors in remote patients.

 Integrating AI Wearables Into the Telemedicine Ecosystem